 Thanks for making my day by SHARING!!

-It’s the second week of our Digital Declutter and this week we will tackle Digital Organization by Clearing Out Unwanted Programs, Cleaning up our Desktop Icons, Documents, and Downloads, and finally, we will Defragment and Optimize our Drives.
+It’s the second week of our Digital Declutter!
+This week we will tackle Digital Organization by Clearing Out Unwanted Programs, Cleaning up Desktop Icons, Documents, and Downloads.
+Finally, we will Defragment and Optimize our Drives.
 With these 5 new digital decluttering tips, we will continue to plow forward on decluttering our digital lives.

 So how did you do with your Technology and Digital Declutter of last week?
 As a refresher, last week we tackled cord management, email inbox management, bookmark management, password management and reducing paper clutter via digital means.